Moldo

 Shipwreck Treehouse

-Located in the northern jungle near the waterfalls and hanging precariously above the river rapids that lead downstream to the lair of The Brood, an explorer is likely to come across others much like themselves.
+Located in the northern jungle near the waterfalls and hanging precariously above the river rapids that lead downstream to the lair of The Brood, lies a lively and utterly unique settlement.
 The Shipwreck Treehouse is a tangled web of crushed ships and rope bridges, formed from the drifting rubble deposited by the great oceanic storms and tsunamis that occasionally hit Moldo.

 The Temple of Lagi